-On this edition of Dragon Ball, I will give you some in-depth facts and dig deep into the roots and the secrets of Dragon Ball GT.
+On this post of Dragon Ball, I will give you some in-depth facts and dig deep into the roots and the secrets of Dragon Ball GT.

 Dragon Ball GT Manga and Dragon Ball Z Manga

-But ironically enough, the story of GT begins with the manga everything goes back to manga.
+Now, ironically enough, the story of GT begins with the manga everything goes back to the manga.

 On May 23rd, 1995, after 11 years of being a publication.
 Akira Toriyama’s Original Dragon Ball Manga came to an end.